anime-culture-and-fandom

 Fan Networks and Communication Channels

-Way before streaming, anime fans built strong communities in all sorts of ways.
-You relied on face-to-face meetups, printed stuff, and some early digital tools to connect.
+Way before streaming, anime fans built strong communities using face-to-face meetups, printed materials, and some early digital tools.
+These channels were slow but created deep, lasting connections that often spanned years.

 Anime Clubs and Local Gatherings